 2. Brandenburg Gate

-Located in Berlin, this is the only surviving city that mainly symbolises the reunification of West and East Berlin.
+Located in Berlin, one of the best cities to live in Germany, this is the only surviving city that mainly symbolises the reunification of West and East Berlin.
 It was built in the 18th-century and is the entry to the Unter den Linden, which is a famous boulevard of Linden trees.

 This is considered as among the most popular landmarks all throughout Europe and a must-add to your Berlin itinerary!